jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/appendixB.md

 Why use `try/catch` instead of IIFE to create block scope?  `try/catch` is slower, but Chrome has been tasked to improve performance.
-IIFE changes the actual meaning of the code contained, and therefore is not a suitable general solution to the issue
+IIFE changes the actual meaning of the code contained, and therefore is not a suitable general solution to the issue.

 [Table of Contents](_toc.md)